 Current Events

-qUUeer — This LGBTQIA+ group meets at 12:15 on the 2nd and 4th Sundays of the month in an available classroom at the Meetinghouse.
-Their next meeting is May 11.
-This group is a safe space for members of the queer community to discuss issues, seek and give comfort and understanding, and work together toward shared goals within our UU framework.
+qUUeer — This LGBTQIA+ group meets at 12:15 on the 4th Sunday of the month in the library of the Meetinghouse.
+Their next meeting is February 22.
+This social meeting is a safe space for members of the queer community to discuss issues, seek and give comfort and understanding, and work together toward shared goals within our UU framework.
 While we appreciate our many allies, this particular setting is open only to those who identify as LGBTQIA+ For more information, please send an email to quueer@uufortwayne.org or contact the minister.

 You can raise funds for the church during your normal shopping!
 What better way to grow our resources than by making money on the things we already do and buy.